mikey-b/allocator_ref/README.md

 duck_two->quack();
 ```
 ### Reference Type Handles
 Reference handles are represented with the `ref<T>` type.
-This underline type represents the behaviour of all reference handles.
+This underlying type represents the behaviour of all reference handles.
 In order to allow the programmer to specify alternative behaviour that is desired (shared, weak), syntax has to be provided.
 #### shared_ref< T >
 shared_ref< T > is used to signal that you would like a shared reference.
 To link the new reference handler to an existing blk instance.
 *C++ Limitation* It would be ideal if we could alter the *&*.
 E.g. `template<typename Type> alias Type& = shared_ref<Type>`